Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 grounds.
 Need to figure out their purpose. - Used for scope clips.
 Need to add a few more.

-Does it make sense to wire the UARTs to the PC104?
-If so, do we need two of them on the PC104?
-Shouldn't one go to a separate connector somewhere?
-If so, which one?
-UART1 is a standard UART, UART2 supports "Local Interconnect standard 2.0" which is probably better for an interconnect.
-So UART1 (SCI) should go to the local connector and UART2 (LIN) should go to the PC104, I think.
-More info: the LIN bus requires special hardware, it's not just a serial connection.
-Yes, put a connector on there so the UART1 pins are available, maybe run to the PC104, too.

 Figure out what all the PC104 pins are supposed to do and document them.